OleMissCSCI554/Band-Base/README.md

 ### Contributors

-* login.php Alabi, Adebanke
-* logout.php Alabi, Adebanke
-* header.php Alabi, Adebanke
-* footer.php Alabi, Adebanke
+* Alabi, Adebanke

 ## Index page and system administration page

 ### Scheme

-* The index page is a face of a website.
+* The index page is the face of a website.
 * There is a photo gallery in the middle of the index page.
-* After a user click “more” links, the corresponding page will show up.
+* After a user clicks “more” links, the corresponding page will show up or be expanded.
 * After a user clicks a search link, he will be redirected to the corresponding search page.
 * The content of the blog will be populated from the system administrator’s blog.